All Products

 image

-Syntax of the SQL WHERE clause:
+The syntax of the SQL WHERE clause is as follows:

 • The system does not perform any case conversion on column names.
 Enter the correct column name and enclose the column name with escape characters (`).
 Example: `col`.